conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 5. Possibily a better PIR sensor, although this PIR sensor does seem to work nicely

+6. Since 3 minute window, turn off the featherboard once the ping is made.

+7. Can mess around with the 3 minute window for radio, can lower it to 1:30mins

 ## Debugging

 1. You might face an issue where the speaker doesn't play, make sure to try a short press by quickly grounding the play pin or ADKEY_1 before soldering in the component.
 Only have to do this once when a mp3 player is new because they aren't programmed to do anything yet.
 I also found that MP3-TF-16P is newer than DF Player Mini and the MP3-TF seems to work for me.